kerrj/yoloparser/README.md

 # Using a pretrained neural net in your Android app
 **NOTE**:*This section and the example app currently use TensorflowInferenceInterface for exectuting the neural net.
 When Tensorflow Lite is released that will become obsolete, and this section will be updated.*

-Using a pretrained YOLO network in your application is actually quite easy: see <a href="http://github.com/kerrj/yoloexampleapp">my full example app here.</a> The first step is adding the following lines to your build.gradle file
+Using a pretrained YOLO network in your application is actually quite straightforward: see <a href="http://github.com/kerrj/yoloexampleapp">my full example app here.</a> The class which carries out detection is TensorflowYoloDetector which implements the general Classifier interface.
+Simply call the recognizeImage() method in this class to retrieve a list of bounding boxes for that image.
+CameraInitializer is responsible for setting up a camera stream, and MainActivity is the class which initializes all relevant objects and processes frames from the camera.
+BitmapUtils and ImageUtils are static classes which handle, among others, YUV->RGB conversion, bitmap resizing, and bitmap cropping.

+To use the framework in the example app, you need to do 3 things:
+1. Copy the following lines into your build.gradle.
+After that, you should be able to us TensorflowInferenceInterface freely.

 ```
 //add these to the base of build.gradle